DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/filtering-state.md

 Field | Type | Description
 ------|------|------------
-column | string | Specifies a column name to apply a filter to value | string | Specifies a value to filter rows by
+column | string | Specifies a column name to which a filter is applied value | string | Specifies a value by which rows are filtered

 ## Plugin Developer Reference